 Anyone can volunteer.
 We value diversity and encourage volunteers from all sections of the community.

-Unfortunately though there are limited opportunities for anyone who is under 16 years of age and some restrictions apply in relation to opportunities for under 18's.
+Unfortunately, there are limited opportunities for anyone who is under 16 years of age and some restrictions apply in relation to opportunities for under 18's.
 If you can't find a volunteering opportunity why not consider having some fun fundraising for us instead?

 How do I volunteer?